 \subsection{PNC Preprocessing and Network Construction}

-The PNC has a well-represented sample with mostly European American ancestry but a substantial portion of African Americans.
-Roughly 21\% met psychosis spectrum criteria, 4\% reported threshold psychosis symptoms, 12\% reported subthreshold positive symptoms, 2\% exhibited subthreshold negative symptoms (\cite{Calkins_PNC_Psych2017}).
+The PNC has a well-represented sample with youth of mostly European American ancestry but include a substantial portion of African Americans.
+Roughly 21\% met psychosis spectrum criteria and 4\% reported threshold psychosis symptoms (\cite{Calkins_PNC_Psych2017}).
 We separately analyze the two age cohorts \textit{youth} (with sample size 5136) and \textit{early adult} (sample size 1863).

 Response networks are constructed using a function that gauges similarity as well as positivity or negativity of responses.
 This distance function is similar to Hamming distance, but takes into account the direction of \textit{positive} or \textit{negative} agreement and is between -1 and 1 .
 In a single graph-layer $\Xb^ k$, a weight $ X_{ij}^k$ between two nodes is derived from indicators $h^k_{ij,u}$ across $U$ questions (indexed by $u$) pertaining to a given set of conditions.